bbrookfield/alexa-radiothermostat/README.md

 ####Getting started
 1. Make sure you have downloaded and setup your [node-alexa-server](https://github.com/bbrookfield/node-alexa-server)
-2. If you do not already have a `app_modules` directory in your server project, you need to create one
+2. If you do not already have an `app_modules` directory in your server project, you need to create one
 3. Clone this project into that directory
 4. Setup your Alexa skill
 5. Configure your utterances